3dgeo-heidelberg/etrainee/course/module1/03_time_series_analysis_based_on_classification/03_time_series_analysis_based_on_classification.md

 The general idea behind any data classification is that the data can be grouped into meaningful semantic categories (classes) based on characteristic patterns in the data.
 The goal of *image classification* (or *point cloud classification*) is to assign each spatial unit (pixel or point) a discrete category (or probabilities for several categories in case of fuzzy classifications).
 In the computer vision community, this task is also known as *semantic segmentation* or *semantic labelling*, in contrast to *image labelling* (e.g. *This image contains a dog.*) or *object detection* (resulting usually in bounding boxes around objects in an image, e.g. faces).

-The basis for any classification is formed by one or more variables (*features*) that allow to separate the target classes, ideally without ambiguity.
-In remote sensing a *feature set* used as input to a classification is typically composed of spectral or geometric features or a combination of both:
+The basis for any classification is formed by one or more variables (*features* or *predictors*) that allow to separate the target classes, ideally without ambiguity.
+In remote sensing, a *feature set* used as input to a classification is typically composed of spectral or geometric features or a combination of both:

 * Spectral features such as spectral band values, spectral indices, texture metrics derived by focal statistics of spectral values
 * Geometric features characterizing the shape or structure of a surface, such as morphometric variables derived from a digital terrain model (e.g. slope, curvature, ...) or the local distribution of points in a 3D point cloud (e.g. eigenvalue ratios, 3D/2D density ratio, ...)